-- 2 T-shirts with long sleeves (one thinner and one thicker)
+- 2 t-shirts with long sleeves (one thin and one thick)

-- 1 or 2 pairs of leggings (then you will need only one trekking pants)11.
-Polar (I have Polartec Thermal Pro fleece PATAGONIA WOMEN’S FLEECE HOODY R3® – perfect for chilly evenings, very warm and comfortable)
+- 1 or 2 pairs of leggings (in this case you will only need one pair of trekking pants).
+I have the Polartec Thermal Pro fleece PATAGONIA WOMEN’S FLEECE HOODY R3® – perfect for chilly evenings as they are very warm and comfortable.

-- Jacket on a cold evenings and nights (I have extremely light down jacket from down Mammut Eigerjoch Jacket Men – perfect for long trips, very warm – even till – 10 degrees, comfortable, you can pack it in a small bag.
-I use it also on alpine expeditions)
+- Jacket for cold evenings and nights (I have an extremely light down jacket from down Mammut Eigerjoch Jacket Men – perfect for long trips, keeps me warm and can be packed into a small bag)

-- Warm thermal underwear – up and down (I have very warm underwear of KWARK company.
-I recommend it a lot, as well as the company.
-I chose Women’s blouse Power Stretch Pro (080300) and Leggings Power Stretch Pro (087101).
-The company sews costumes for clients, and sewed also for me.
-Thanks to this the costume fits my figure perfectly.
-I also chose the colour of the polartec and the thread.
-I also wanted to have longer sleeves with longer back, they made these changes for me too.
-They did it’s very fast, and they were very helpful.
-I can highly recommend this company)
+- Warm thermal underwear – up and down (I have very warm underwear from KWARK, a brand I highly recommend.
+I personally opted for Women’s blouse Power Stretch Pro (080300) and Leggings Power Stretch Pro (087101).
+The company sews costumes for clients, as they did for me.
+Therefore, the costume fits my figure perfectly; and I was also able to choose the colour and thread.
+Having received the item, I wanted to have the sleeves and back made longer.
+The company made these changes for me very quickly and helpfully.
+Therefore, I highly recommend this company).

 - Swimming suit

-- Poncho / raincoat – light but strong (I personally recommend a rain jacket, because it is more convenient, stronger.
-I have Marmont jacket – Speed light Jacket 3-layer GORE-TEX® and the pants – Arcteryx Men´s Beta AR Pant.
+- Poncho/raincoat that is light but strong (I personally recommend a rain jacket, because it is more convenient and resistant.
+I have the Marmont jacket – Speed light Jacket 3-layer GORE-TEX® and the pants – Arcteryx Men´s Beta AR Pant.
 I use them both in the rainy season and during climbing high mountains).

-- Microfiber towels (1 bigger – for the body and 1 smaller – for the face)
+- Microfiber towels (1 big- for the body, 1 small – for the face)

-- A sleeping bag (I have a sleeping bag It works very well till -10 degrees.
-I’m taking it on the climbing expeditions).
+- A sleeping bag (I have a sleeping bag which works very well till -10*C, which I take on climbing expeditions)